 Negotiating around the swamp, the road connecting Flushing and Jamaica made a turn that is visible today in the form of Aguilar Avenue.
 The 1873 F. W. Beers map shows the swamp as a peat harvesting site bound roughly by Union Turnpike on the south, Parsons Boulevard on the east, 70th Road on the north, and Vleigh Place on the west.
 The broken line separating the school districts that later became Kew Gardens Hills and Fresh Meadows is today’s 164th Street.

 On the map above, two unnamed ponds mark turns in Vleigh Place at present-day 77th Road and at 70th Road.
 The creek flowing out of the swamp is Kissena Creek.
 For reference, Kissena-Aguilar-Parsons and Union Turnpike are highlighted.
 Moving ahead to the 1909 Bromley map below, the property lines of the swamp closely follow the division between wetland and dry land.
 Monitor Peat Company is gone and for the time being, and a Mrs. Gutman owns the swamp, lending her name to it.
 Aguilar Avenue is highlighted.
+Prior to Gutman, it was known as Doughty’s Swamp after its previous owner.
+His ancestors settled on Long Island in the 1600s, and Doughty appears on many streets and parks in the region.

 In 1911, Queens Borough President Maurice E. Connolly directed the borough’s Topographical Bureau to design a numbered grid system to connect road segments across Queens.
 Ignoring the actual property lines on the ground, officials spread the numbered grid across the landscape, predicting a monotonous future for the borough.
 Missing are the parks, golf courses, colleges, and other elements that exceed the size of a standard block.
 To achieve the harmonious blandness of endlessly repetitive streets, Gutman’s Swamp had to be eliminated.
 Besides, it was a breeding ground for mosquitoes at a time when malaria was a serious concern.
 It’s no surprise then that Queens Hospital Center retained its super-block property on the map as it treated contagious diseases.